nguyenphuminh/JeChain/README.md

 ### Using it publicly
 Just forward port, drop your public IP + the port you forwarded in and you are set!
 If you don't know how to forward port, just search it up online, I can't really put a link here because each router model has a different way to do port forwarding.

-### Host your own cryptocurrency using JeChain
+### Host your own blockchain network using JeChain's base
-Just host a bootstrap node and a node that mines continously, and then ask people to connect to the bootstrap node, and you have technically had a cryptocurrency!
+Just host a bootstrap node and a node that mines continously, and then ask people to connect to the bootstrap node, and you have technically had a working blockchain network!

+## Smart contracts?
+This feature is very new, and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a low-level language that I have created called `jelscript`.

+Remember to only use it for experimental purposes, I can not guarantee that this feature will be changed or not in the future.

 ## Should you use JeChain?
 You can use it now, but wait until 1.0 to have the best experience.

 ## Upcoming features
 * Improved security and performance.
-* Smart contracts (under testing, will come out soon!).
 * Proof-of-stake.

-## Using this code
+## Using JeChain's code
-You can use the code in this project to build a chain on your own, but remember to mention me in the credit, thanks.
+You can use the code in this project to build a chain on your own, but remember to mention me (and any other main contributors of the project) in the credit, thanks.

 ## Support the project/tutorial series
 If you love the project or [my tutorial series on dev.to](https://dev.to/freakcdev297/build-a-p2p-network-and-release-your-cryptocurrency-clf), you can support me by:
-* Leaving a star in this repo.
+* Leaving a star on this repo.
 * Buying me a cup of latte through sending me some cryptos to:
   * My Bitcoin address: `bc1qk329eh7ggwrx34qnkzkgsm50jjv3x7haydfzk6`.
   * My Ethereum/BSC/Aurora address: `0x029B93211e7793759534452BDB1A74b58De22C9c`.